How To Create Rich Snippets In WordPress And The 6 BEST Plugins For Adding It

 If you want to set up a default category for structured data, you can, and all your posts and pages will automatically be assigned this schema markup unless you change it yourself.

-One of the stand-out features with Rank Math is installing the schema markup from other websites.
+One of the stand-out features with Rank Math is installing the schema markup from other websites (check out our Rank Math vs Yoast comparison).

 Yes, you can add a URL and import the schema code other websites are using.
 This will save you time and help you to add structured data that is already working for other websites.